Aditi3/arkit-example/README.md

 ## Here are the things I have covered in the Example:

 1. Setting Up ARKit SceneKit View
-2. Allowing Camera Usage
+2. Adding 3D Object to ARSCNView
-3. Adding 3D Object to ARSCNView
+3. Animation of the 3D sphere object
 4. Adding Gesture Recognizer to ARSCNView
 5. Adding/Removing Objects to ARSCNView